chiralbd/COVID-19_Data/README.md

 # COVID-19 Data Repository for Bangladesh

-## Goals of COVID-19_Bangladesh Data Repository
+## Goals
-- To collect data from authentic source for helping public health researchers.
+- To collect data from authentic sources for helping public health researchers.
 - Collecting, analyzing and making predictions
 - To find insights from datasets